-☐ Signage at the entry are preordering and prepay nd/or where customers line up notifies customers of options for and advantages ☐ Online outlets of the es tablishment (website, social media, etc.) provide clear information about store face coverings, policies in regard to preordering, prepayment, pickup and/or E. MEASURES THAT E ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES Dedicated shopping hours for vulnerable populations, including seniors and those medically vulne have been instituted, if appropriate, preferably at a time following a complete cleaning.
-Services that are critical to the customers/clients have been prioritized.
-Transactions or services that can be offered remotely have been moved on-line.
-Measures are instituted to assure access to goods and services for customers who have mobility limitations and/or are at high risk in public spaces. neasures not included above should be listed on separate pages, hich the business should attach to this document. ou may contact the following person with any questions or comments about this protocol: Business Contact Name: Phone number: Date Last Revised:
+☐ Signage at the entry are preordering and prepay nd/or where customers line up notifies customers of options for and advantages ☐ Online outlets of the es tablishment (website, social media, etc.) provide clear information about store face coverings, policies in regard to preordering, prepayment, pickup and/or E. MEASURES THAT E ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES have been instituted, if Services that are criticate Transactions or service Measures are instituted ours for vulnerable populations, including seniors and those medically vulnerable appropriate, preferably at a time following a complete cleaning. all to the customers/clients have been prioritized. be that can be offered remotely have been moved on-line.
+It to assure access to goods and services for customers who have mobility thigh risk in public spaces. neasures not included above should be listed on separate pages, hich the business should attach to this document. ou may contact the following person with any questions or comments about this protocol: Business Contact Name: Phone number: Date Last Revised: